In our decades of assisting companies in their management of interest rate risk, we hear one question frequently:

 Some thoughts to consider:

-- How fast would LIBOR need to rise in order for the floating rate to become worse than the fixed rate (what’s my breakeven rate)?
+- How fast would LIBOR need to rise in order for the floating rate to become worse than the fixed rate (what’s the breakeven rate)?

 - What’s the likelihood it will happen (what’s my view on future interest rates)?

-All three of the questions above refer to the flatness of the yield curve for answers, and are irrelevant – here’s why:
+All three of the questions above refer to the steepness of the yield curve for answers, and are irrelevant – here’s why:

-- Determining the breakeven rate is reliant upon forecasting future interest rates, which at best is a random guess.
+- Determining the breakeven rate is reliant upon forecasting future interest rates, which at best is a random guess, as is your view on interest rates.

 - The true cost of the badly needed cash flow today is totally unknown for the same reason, as its calculation relies heavily on forecasts of future interest rates.